wizyoung/YOLOv3_TensorFlow/README.md

 python get_kmeans.py
 ```

-Then you will get 9 anchors and the average IOU.
+Then you will get 9 anchors and the average IoU.
 Save the anchors to a txt file.

 The COCO dataset anchors offered by YOLO's author is placed at `./data/yolo_anchors.txt`, you can use that one too.